NoorAbid95/ProfessionalPortfolio/README.md

 ## Contact

-The site includes a working contact form — feel free to get in touch there, or through my social links below:
+The site includes a working contact form.
+Feel free to get in touch there, or through my social links below:

 - [LinkedIn](https://www.linkedin.com/in/noorabid/)
 - [Twitter / X](https://x.com/NoorAbid)